 GDPR is delivering an increase in reported breaches, but not clearly within the regulation’s 72-hour breach-reporting requirements and recent regulation in Australia demonstrates more than a sync problem — the way that Australia’s new backdoor requirements are written cripple tech’s ability to function securely, says Joan.
 Recent U.S. Senate hearings demonstrate that many of the legislators in charge of regulating tech require greater understanding and education.

-The answer, says Joan, would be for the tech industry to have greater input into educating those in charge of the regulations, followed by sane debate, and empowered law enforcement.
+The answer, says Joan, would be for the tech industry to have greater input into educating those in charge of the regulations, followed by rational debate, and empowered law enforcement.

 Regardless of whether or not the tech industry can influence these ideal conditions, all signs suggest we should expect greater regulation in the U.S. in 2019.